mm-grybel/Udacity-Full-Stack-Web-Developer/Trivia-API/backend/README.md

 **GET /questions**
 - Fetches a list of all questions, paginated in groups of 10
 - Request Arguments: `page` (integer, optional, defaults to 1)
-- Returns a list of question objects, success value, total number of questions, categories and current category.
+- Returns a list of question objects, the success value, the total number of questions, all categories and the current category.
 - Sample: `curl http://127.0.0.1:5000/questions`

 ```